Who We Are

 Andrew was initially attracted to volunteering at Avalon as it was a private, non-religious affiliated charity that achieved demonstrably good outcomes for people who have generally fallen through the cracks or hit hard times.

-Outside of Avalon Andrew enjoys travelling around Italy with his wife and playing with his dog, Rocky Balboa.
+Outside of Avalon Andrew enjoys travelling with his wife and children and playing with his dog, Rocky Balboa.

 (Member)